-Q Why does NATS use standards to optimize collaborative working?
+Why does NATS use standards to optimize collaborative working?

 Jeremy Hoult: Using industry-wide quality standards allows us to make efficiency gains and eases communication with partners.
-We 66 key collaborative relationships whether that's for a project with a single entity, or for multiple partnerships across complex operations.
+We were one of the first companies in the world to achieve certification to ISO 44001.
+The standard helps us optimally develop and manage key collaborative relationships whether that's for a project with a single entity, or for multiple partnerships across complex operations.
 It provides an important framework to plan and embed collaborative best practices.
 Better collaboration means key industry players can more easily share their knowledge and insights to overcome challenges.
-This is critical in an industry with such complex and highlytechnical systems.
+This is critical in an industry with such complex and highly-

 ISO 44001 helps aerospace businesses establish optimal collaborations by considering behaviour, culture and all relevant management processes.
 Working in productive partnership with suppliers and customers is fundamental to how NATS operates and is vital to achieve the company's objectives.
-99

-O How does ISO 44001 have an impact on the way NATS approaches industry partnerships?
+Q How does ISO 44001 have an impact on the way NATS approaches industry partnerships?